turbot/powerpipe-docs/docs/reference/cli/benchmark.md

 |-|-
 |  `--cloud-host`                 | Sets the Turbot Pipes host used when connecting to Turbot Pipes workspaces.
 See `POWERPIPE_CLOUD_HOST` for details.
 |  `--cloud-token`                | Sets the Turbot Pipes authentication token used when connecting to Turbot Pipes workspaces.
 See `POWERPIPE_CLOUD_TOKEN` for details.
-| `--detach`   | Start the benchmark and return immediately.
-By default, `powerpipe benchmark run` will run the benchmark and wait for the results.
-You may only use `--detach` when running a benchmark from a server instance (by specifying `--host`, for example).
 |  `--dry-run`                    | If specified, prints the controls that would be run by the command, but does not execute them.
 |  `--export string`              | Export control output to a file.
 You may export multiple output formats for a single control run by entering multiple `--export` arguments.
 If a file path is specified as an argument, its type will be inferred by the suffix.
 Supported export formats are `asff`, `csv`, `html`, `json`, `md`,`nunit3`, `sps` (snapshot)
 |  `--header string`              | Specify whether to include column headers in csv output/export (default `true`).